mleverance/sc_git_lessons/05-mtl-exploring-history.md

 +But the Mummy will appreciate the lack of humidity +An ill-considered change
 ~~~
-{: .output}

 All right!
-So
-we can save changes to files and see what we've changed—now how
+So we can save changes to files and see what we've changed—
-can we restore older versions of things?
+now how can we restore older versions of things?
 Let's suppose we change our mind about the last update to
 `mars.txt` (the "ill-considered change").